-It’s the time of year where students are OVERJOYED at all the candy and festivities that surround Halloween.
-While they are excited, slip in some halloween learning activities for little learners!
+It’s the time of year when students are OVERJOYED at all the candy and festivities that surround Halloween.
+While they are excited, slip in some Halloween learning activities for little learners!

 Need more Halloween learning ideas?

 Your students are going to love creating their own blood cell model!
 This is a VERY hands on sensory project for your little learners that will be their favorite Halloween craft!

 Jack O’ Lantern memory work is simple to set up and a great way for little learners to have fun while they learn this Halloween.